 - Containment – These are the most challenging from an attacker perspective but can impact business efficiency from the user perspective.

-Ideally, the best defense would incorporate all the above techniques to ensure that the endpoint is covered from all possible vectors.
+Ideally, the best cyber defense would incorporate all the above techniques into a preventative strategy, in order to ensure that the endpoint is covered from all possible vectors.
 In reality, this is a pie in the sky dream - configurations, CPU drain, collisions between products, maintenance, immense reporting (including high rates of false positives), and lack of expert security practitioners all contradict the drive toward manageability and cost efficiency.
 So how should security teams decide which products to deploy?